 Combine both these elements with one of the following tours: ‘A Taste of Chiang Mai’, in which you wander morning markets and enjoy a local-style breakfast, or ‘Chiang Mai’s Off-Grid Food Adventure’, where you meet street vendors and explore the city’s back alleys that brim with authentic dishes.

 I would recommend exploring Chiang Mai’s forestry, and zip-lining between tree tops is perhaps the best way to do so.
 After, to see even more of the surroundings, it’s worth cruising the Mai Ping River in a longtail boat to see local life unfold along its banks.
-One of the main rivers in northern Thailand, it offers a lot of insight into local livelihoods and rural life (especially if you check it out on this Urban Adventures tour).
+One of the main rivers in northern Thailand, it offers a lot of insight into local livelihoods and rural life.

 Making your way back in town, the chic spot in Chiang Mai is called “Nimman Road”.
 It’s a great spot to spend the second half of your day, hitting the boutique shops, art galleries and coffee shops.